embeddedc/SwifTeaUI/README.md

 - `swift run SwifTeaNotebookExample` demonstrates two panes with scoped focus rings, arrow-key navigation, and text entry across multiple fields.
 - `swift run SwifTeaTaskRunnerExample` simulates a task queue, showcasing the spinner view inline and in the status bar for live progress feedback.
 - `swift run SwifTeaPackageListExample` renders a Mint-inspired dashboard that uses the new `Table` view plus a status bar to highlight outdated packages.
-- `swift run SwifTeaShowcaseExample` combines the color sample, nested border demo, and simplified counter so you can verify ANSI behavior in one place.

 ### Layout Primitives